Zelkins10/POO2-TP/README.md

-# Simple-Cpp-Setup
+# Object-Oriented Programming 2 - Practical Work

-Welcome to this minimalist C++ project!
+C++ project based on Simple-Cpp-Setup

 ## If you use the Dev Container